Nareshkumarnb/AttendanceTaker/readme.md

 Features
 --------

-Standard's user can:
+Standard's user can take attendance and check previous attendance lists.

- * ...

-Administrator's users can (additionally)...
+Administrator's users can (additionally) manage the list of events, groups, persons and users.

 Usage
 -----

 The application should be able to run in any valid PHP web server, such as Apache.

-The application makes uses of a PostgreSQL database, whose parameters must be defined in the file `.....` (located in the folder `......`).
-Before the first run, the script `......` must be executed in the database.
+The application makes uses of a PostgreSQL database, whose parameters must be defined in the file `api.config.php` (located in the folder `source\rest`).
+Before the first run, the script `database.sql` must be executed in the database.

 After installation, two default accounts can be used to login: "admin" and "demo" (whose passwords are respectively "admin" and "demo").

 Optionally, you can configure the path in which the log files are going to be created.
-In order to do it, you must edit the file `.....` located in the folder `........`).
+In order to do it, you must edit the file `api.init.php` located in the folder `source\rest`).

 Stack
 -----